João Porto de Albuquerque (Professor)

-Dr Porto de Albuquerque has an interdisciplinary background in computational, social and geographical sciences.
-He is a sociotechnical researcher in the emerging interdisciplinary field of Urban Geospatial Analytics and active in the international scientific communities of Geographic Information Science and Information Systems Management.
+Professor Porto de Albuquerque has an interdisciplinary background in computational, social and geographical sciences.
+He is a sociotechnical researcher in the emerging interdisciplinary fields of Urban Analytics and Sociospatial Data Science, active in the international scientific communities of Geographic Information Science and Information Systems Management.
 He develops innovative research methods to improve our understanding of sociotechnical urban environments, particularly in the global South, with a view to making cities more resilient and to improving human development.

-His research is situated within an interdisciplinary problem space that intersects geographic information science, information management, and science & technology studies.
+His research is situated within an interdisciplinary problem space that intersects urban geography, data science, information management, and science & technology studies.
 His sociotechnical approach draws on social research and geo-computational methods, covering a wide range of topics that include collaborative information systems, crowdsourced and volunteered geographic information, decision support systems, disaster management, urban resilience, and sustainable urban development.

-Dr Porto de Albuquerque's research has been sustained by a solid track record of third-party funded grants as PI and Co-I, held in three different countries (UK, Germany and Brazil) with funding from the Engineering and Physical Sciences Research Council (EPSRC) - Global Challenges Research Fund, National Institute for Health Research (NIHR), LUBW/Environment Agency of the State of Baden-Württemberg (Germany), CAPES and FAPESP (Brazil).
+Professor Porto de Albuquerque's research has been sustained by a solid track record of third-party funded grants secured as PI (£1m) and Co-I (£6m) in three different countries (UK, Germany and Brazil) with funding from the Economics and Social Science Research Council (ESRC), Engineering and Physical Sciences Research Council (EPSRC) - Global Challenges Research Fund, National Institute for Health Research (NIHR), LUBW/Environment Agency of the State of Baden-Württemberg (Germany), CAPES and FAPESP (Brazil).

-Co-I: NIHR Global Health Unit on Improving Health in Slums at the University of Warwick (PI Richard Lilford/Warwick Medical School, ~£5.6m, managed budget ~£600K).
-National Institute for Health Research, awarded June 2017-March 2021.
+Co-I: NIHR Global Health Unit on Improving Health in Slums at the University of Warwick (PI Richard Lilford/Warwick Medical School, £5.6m, managed budget £600K).
+National Institute for Health Research, awarded Jun 2017-Mar 2021.
 Leading WP1: Geo-spatial mapping of health services in slums.
 Press release, Global Health Unit summary.